hamasl/GetTheDot/README.md

 # GetTheDot
 Project i made for fun and to learn JS.
 Completed it during 3 days in the summer of 2020.

+## Requirements:
+node
+npm install express

-Run by using:
+## Run by using:
 node server.js

-Express is a requirement to run the server
+Open web browser on localhost:8080

+##Future:
 Might add more functinality later which is found in the future functionality folder.